LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins

 \begin{attack}[Credential exfiltration]{enhanced jigsaw,breakable,pad at break*=1mm, label=attack:CredentialExfiltration}

 \textbf{Risk overview.} OpenAI hosts plugins that provide functionality to users to automate their software development operations and infrastructures.
-These plugins require users to either share their credentials or allow SSH access to their servers.
+These plugins require users to share credentials or allow SSH access to their servers.

 \textbf{Risk impact.} The presence of user credentials with third-party plugins could cause serious harm to users.
-In the worst case, the third-party developer can log into the user's machine and completely take over it.
-Even when the third party is trustworthy, a compromise at the third party's end could result on the leakage of user credentials to an attacker.
+In the worst case, a third-party developer can log into the user's machine and completely take over it.
+Even when the third party is trustworthy, a compromise at the third party's end could result in leakage of user credentials to an attacker.

 \textbf{Evidence of risk.} AutoInfra1~\cite{autoinfra_plugin} and ChatSSHPlug~\cite{chatsshplugin_url} are two plugins that provide SSH session management functionality.
-AutoInfra1 asks users to add its public key in their SSH \texttt{authorized\_keys} file and then asks them to share their public IP address, as seen in our partial interaction with AutoInfra1 in Figure~\ref{fig:autoinfra} and in our full interaction by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/autoInfra1-interaction.pdf}{AutoInfra1 interaction link}.\footnote{ We do not provide full interaction with ChatGPT for this and other plugins within the paper because they are a few pages long and difficult to fit in a PDF document.}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/autoInfra1-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/autoInfra1-interaction.pdf}} ChatSSHPlug on the other hand, directly asks users to share their passwords or private key (more detail can be seen by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/chatsshplug-interaction.pdf}{ChatSSHPlug interaction link}\footnote{\href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/chatsshplug-interaction.pdf}{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/chatsshplug-interaction.pdf}}).
+AutoInfra1 asks users to add its public key in their SSH \texttt{authorized\_keys} file and then asks them to share their public IP address, as seen in our partial interaction with AutoInfra1 in Figure~\ref{fig:autoinfra} and in our full interaction by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/autoInfra1-interaction.pdf}{AutoInfra1 interaction link}~\cite{autoInfra1-interaction}.\footnote{ We do not provide full interaction with ChatGPT for this and other plugins within the paper because they are a few pages long and difficult to fit in a PDF document.} ChatSSHPlug on the other hand, directly asks users to share their passwords or private key (more detail can be seen by visiting \href{https://github.com/llm-platform-security/chatgpt-plugin-eval/blob/main/chatsshplug-interaction.pdf}{ChatSSHPlug interaction link}~\cite{chatsshplug-interaction}).
 Analysis conducted on June 07, 2023.

 \textbf{Observation.} Users might want third-party plugins to interact with other services on the internet on their behalf.
 These interactions might require users to share authorization with third-party plugins.
 LLM platforms should aim to support such use cases without requiring exposure of critical user credentials to arbitrary third parties (e.g., through the use of OAuth or other approaches).